 Keepit displays these partial snapshots so you have immediate access to the data that has been backed up.
 You can use them to restore and import data, but you must remember that they may not contain all the data you want.
 You can check that the data you want is in the snapshot by browsing the data in the connector from that particular snapshot.

 Please also note that when Keepit is creating partial snapshots, files that are modified or added to the backup set may not be up-to-date or present when the initial backup completes.
 However, they will be backed up as soon as the next complete snapshot is made.

 How partial snapshots are marked

-Partial backups are clearly marked so users know what type of snapshot they are browsing or recovering.
+Partial backups are clearly marked with a special icon so you know what type of snapshot you are browsing or recovering.

 In the Microsoft 365 connector Restore Wizard, for both Import and Restore: